 - An ounce of prevention is worth a pound of cure – Taking care of yourself is not selfish.
 Self-caring principals should be incorporated into your lifestyle decisions so that they can shape and support your goals of being healthy.
 This principle of self-care should be consciously embedded into all daily routines (work & home life) to assure we put ourselves in the best possible position to succeed.

-Having good health is priceless and can be measured relatively easily via health checkups, bodyweight and cardiovascular capacity which lead to the goal of longevity.
+Our stem cell institute believes that having good health is priceless and can be measured relatively easily via health checkups, bodyweight and cardiovascular capacity which lead to the goal of longevity.
 It is incumbent upon us to be both deliberate and discerning in how we live our lives, how we use our time, how we use our energy, our attention, our finances and with most importantly our relationships and whom we spend our time with to promote optimal long-term wellness.

 Look for Mechanisms and Not Just The Symptoms